ParasGarg/Context-Extraction/README.md

 The main aim of the project is to scrap reviews from website for American cuisine restaurants in NYC.
 Then from the scrapped reviews, it would extract the context and calculate the accuracy for each context.
 (Contexts considered are: Whom, When, Where, and Occasion)
     - 'Whom' denotes, with whom the user went to the restaurant (example: friends, family, etc.)
     - 'When' denotes, for which part of the day the user dined in (example: lunch, dinner, etc.)
-    - 'Where' denotes, whether the user is local or tourist
+    - 'Where' denotes, whether the user is local or tourist.
     - 'Occasion' denotes, for which particular occasion the user visited (example: birthday, wedding anniversary, etc.)

 Step 1: In this step, the program scraps the list of 150 restaurants having their names along with unique usernames and URLs.
 It saves the list in a txt extension file.